-The Company paid dividends of \$172,000 on its common stock in 2014 and 2013, respectively.
-The annual dividend payout rate was \$0.08 per common share in 2014 and 2013.
-In addition, the Company paid cash dividends totaling \$237,000 in 2014 and 2013, respectively, on its preferred stock issued to the Treasury.
+The Company paid dividends of \$172,000 on its common stock in 2015, 2014 and 2013, respectively.
+The annual dividend payout rate was \$0.08 per common share in 2015 and 2014.
+In addition, the Company paid cash dividends totaling \$237,000 in 2015, 2014 and 2013, respectively, on its preferred stock issued to the Treasury.

-Basel III-The ultimate impact of the Basel III rules on the Company and the Bank is currently being reviewed and is dependent upon when certain requirements of the rule will be fully phased in.
+Basel III-Effective January 1 2015, Basel III rules on the Company and the Bank became effective and the regulation now also requires the Company to maintain a minimum amount and ratio of common equity Tier 1 capital to risk weighted assets and certain requirements of the rule will be fully phased in 2019.
 We believe that the final rule will not have a material impact on our regulatory capital ratios, business, financial condition, results of operations and cash flows.